anshul-11/Obstacle-detection-buzzer/README.md

 # Obstacle-detection-buzzer
-A cheap obstacle detection buzzer made with an arduino nano, generic ultrasonic sensor and a generic buzzer.
+A affordable obstacle detection buzzer made with an arduino nano, generic ultrasonic sensor and a generic buzzer.